agravelot/FreedomOS/README.md

 - 10 Go of free space
 - Packages : `zip wget `
 - `Java` is also needed for signed the zip file **(optional)**.
-I don't which version is needed is needed, i use `java-8-jdk` on my Arch Linux.
+I don't know which version is needed, i use `java-8-jdk` on my Arch Linux.

 **How to build :**